chinchuharris/fall2020/week03.md

     * In 1-D, find the sample in the 1-D dataset `samples[:,0]` that is nearest to the origin `x1=0`
     * Plot the result as follows:
         * Create a copy of the plot provided in the notebook,
-        * Add a line extending from the nearest sample in 1-D to the origin `x1=0` in 1-D.
+        * Add a line extending from the nearest sample in 1-D to the 1-D origin `x1=0`.
         * Note: For this 1-D example, your solution should be independent of the 2nd coordinate, `x2`.
     * In 2-D, find the element in `samples` that is closes to the origin `[x1, x2]=[0,0]` in 2-D.
     * Plot the result as follows:
-        * Add a line to the plot you just created.
+        * Add a line to the plot you just created from the nearest sample to the 2-D origin.
-        * In this 2-D case, the line should extend from nearest sample in 2-D to the origin in 2-D..
+        * That is, in this 2-D case, the line should extend from nearest sample to `[x1, x2]=[0,0]`.
-    * Explain how this exercise demonstrates that adding dimensions leads to sparse sampling.
+    * Explain how this exercise illustrates the problem that adding dimensions leads to sparse sampling.

 ## Reading